unihackhq/rules/rules.md

 1. The Organisers reserve the right to ask teams to present their code for review if they suspect their project or prototype breaches the Competition Rules.

-1. A breach of the Competition Rules will result in you and/or your team being disqualified from the competition.
+2. A breach of the Competition Rules will result in you and/or your team being disqualified from the competition.
 This may also include you and/or your team being removed from the venue.

-1. Repeated breaches or a serious breach may result in you and/or your team being banned from competing in any UNIHACK competition in the future.
+3. Repeated breaches or a serious breach may result in you and/or your team being banned from competing in any UNIHACK competition in the future.

+_Last Updated: 31 December 2020_